-Plastic oil tanks are used in the transportation and storage of oil.
-They are generally fabricated from industrial grade plastics such as FRP (fiberglass reinforced plastic) and molded polyethylene.
 Plastic oil tanks are often used in applications such as domestic central heating systems, on trucks and trains for oil transportation, in gas stations, and any building that uses oil to fuel their heating systems.

 Plastic oil tanks can be used in either above ground or underground oil storage applications, but are most commonly used in underground.
 One example of an above ground storage application for plastic oil tanks is the storage of heating oil for residential purposes.
 An example of an underground storage tank for plastic oil tanks is for the storage of heating oil for industrial or commercial purposes as well as the storage of various fuel types such as motor oils, diesel duel, fuel oil for automotive applications.